Michael Dinneen

 Michael J. Dinneen is an American-New Zealand mathematician and computer scientist working as a senior lecturer at the University of Auckland, New Zealand.
-He is co-director of the Center for Discrete Mathematics and Theoretical Computer Science.
-He does research in combinatorial algorithms, distributive programming, experimental graph theory, and experimental algorithmic information theory.
+He is deputy director of the Center for Discrete Mathematics and Theoretical Computer Science.
+He does research in combinatorial optimization, distributed computing, and graph theory.

+Dinneen was educated at the University of Idaho (BS), Washington State University, and University of Victoria (MS and PhD).
+He worked at the Los Alamos National Laboratory before moving to New Zealand and the University of Auckland.